paul-hammant/tbd/content/branch-for-release/index.md

 ### Late branch creation

-Some teams release from a tag on the trunk, and don't create a branch at that time.
+Some teams release from a tag on the trunk, and do not create a branch at that time.
 Those teams wait for a bug that needs fixing for a released, before creating a branch from the release tag.

 Brad Appleton points out that many do not realize that branches can be created **retroactively**.
 That is taken advantage